harlan-zw/nuxt-delay-hydration/README.md

 <details>
   <summary>How to audit your app</summary>
 <br>
-It's important to measure the performance changes this module and any configuration changes you make.
+It's important to measure the performance changes in this module and any configuration changes you make.

 The simplest way to benchmark is to use the Google Lighthouse tool within Google Chrome.